spiral-project/ihatemoney/docs/contributing.rst

 --------

 You are using the application and found a bug?
 You have some ideas about how to improve the project?
-Please tell us [by filling a new issue](https://github.com/spiral-project/ihatemoney/issues).
+Please tell us `by filling a new issue <https://github.com/spiral-project/ihatemoney/issues>`_.
 Or, if you prefer, you can send me an email to `alexis@notmyidea.org` and I will update the issue tracker with your feedback.